 It's only right that you should

-I met Mick Fleetwood, Fleetwood Mac's phenomenal drummer, in Lahaina one winter evening, and he had a handshake so powerful I still recall the sensation.
+I met Mick Fleetwood, Fleetwood Mac's phenomenal drummer, in Lahaina one recent winter evening, and he had a handshake so powerful I still recall the sensation.

 - Michael Robinson, December 2016, Los Angeles